geodao/GIP/README.md

 GEODNET Improvement Proposals are the core unit of change in the GEODNET Network.

-If you have questions or feedback, please see the [Discussion](https://github.com/GEODNET/GIP/discussions) section of this Repo, where you can open forums to propose changes, provide feedback, and discuss ideas on how to make GEODNET Governance better.
+If you have questions or feedback, please see the [Discussion](https://github.com/geodao/GIP/discussions) section of this Repo, where you can open forums to propose changes, provide feedback, and discuss ideas on how to make GEODNET Governance better.

+Please refer to 0000-template.md for submitting a proposal.

 ## Index of proposals